 Rivalry is strong, given that imported chilli peppers are often used to fill gaps in supply.
 Any surplus supply immediately results in falling prices.
 Strong competition can be expected from Spain, Turkey and Morocco, as well as from greenhouse peppers from the Netherlands.
 During the winter, there is much less competition from Mediterranean producers.

 The western European market is highly competitive, with many suppliers and a few dominant retail organisations.
 In southern Europe, there are more street markets and specialist shops.
 For fresh chilli peppers, the quantities sold per store are usually small.
-Specialised (ethnic food) importers are more interested in buying smaller quantities and/or lesser-known varieties.
-Chilli peppers are often sold in channels other than supermarkets, where the buying power is not as high.
+Specialised (ethnic food) importers are more interested in buying smaller quantities and/or lesser known varieties.
+These special chilli pepper varieties are often sold in channels other than supermarkets, where the buying power is not as high.

 Global production of chillies and peppers is increasing

 There are no exact production statistics for chilli peppers.
-The total annual production of all pepper varieties (Capsicum & Pimenta) is estimated to exceed 30 million tonnes, with an annual increase of around 2%.
+The total annual production of all pepper varieties (Capsicum & Pimenta) is estimated to exceed 34 million tonnes, with an annual increase of around 2%.
 The production of chilli peppers is much smaller than the production of sweet pepper varieties.
-For example, according to the United States Department of Agriculture (USDA), the United States produced 793,000 tonnes of sweet bell peppers and 239,000 tonnes chilli peppers in 2016.
+For example, according to the United States Department of Agriculture (USDA), the United States produced 668 thousand tonnes of sweet bell peppers and 192 thousand tonnes of chilli peppers in 2016.

 India and China are major producers of chilli peppers.
 Much of the production in India and China is used to supply their own or nearby Asian markets, as well as for drying or processing purposes.
 Dried chilli peppers are most common in India.
-Latin America and the USA also have large a production with many different varieties of chilli peppers.
-In Europe, Spain is the largest producer of chilli peppers, mostly the long “Spanish pepper” type.
+Latin America and the USA also have large a production, with many different varieties of chilli peppers.
+In Europe, Spain is the largest producer of chilli peppers, mostly the long type ‘Spanish pepper’.

-- Find information about varieties and characteristics of chilli peppers on such websites as TheChileman and Chilly.in.
+- Information about varieties and characteristics of chilli peppers on such websites as TheChileman and Chilly.in.
 The Chile Pepper Institute and the USDA provide information about production in the USA.

 - Use the advantage of producing outside the European season and/or explore new varieties.

 - Establish a credible track record of providing transparent information on your company and product quality.
-Being part of a stable partnership and being a trustworthy supplier can help you to establish and maintain your position on the market.
+Being part of a stable partnership and a trustworthy supplier can help you to establish and maintain your position in the market.

 Certification and the need to fulfil both legal and non-legal requirements pose major obstacles to producers and exporters entering the market.
-As an exporter, you are highly dependent on the quality control of your buyer.
+As an exporter you depend a lot on the quality control of your buyer.